benmvp/slides/md/2016-no-js-confoo.md

 ### _Demistifying ES6_, Tomorrow @ 3pm in Fontaine F

 NOTES:
+- Slides are on my Twitter profile and blog
 - I'll be speaking tomorrow at the same time in Fontaine F on ES6